 I truly appreciate all these media opportunities which journalists and editors have provided me.
-They have certainly allowed me to reach out to more people with my message.
+They have allowed me to reach out to more people with my message.

-How To Get Media Coverage: The Proactive Approach
+How to Get Media Coverage: The Proactive Approach

 Step 1: Select Media Outlets that Match Your Message

 Every media outlet has its target audience.
 A business magazine like Forbes likely targets career-driven professionals and business owners reading it.
 A lifestyle magazine like Simply Her (Singapore magazine) probably targets career-driven women in their 30s who are married with a kid or two.
 A national newspaper like The Straits Times (Singapore daily) caters to the mass public, with individual sections like World, Business, Finance, Home, Digital, etc. catering to those respective topics.